mshea/lazy_gm_tools/5e_monsters/monsters_md/gladiator-a5e.md

 - **Shield Rush:** The gladiator makes an attack with their shield.
 On a hit, the target makes a DC 15 Dexterity saving throw, falling prone on a failure.
 ### Reactions
 - **Shield Block:** If the gladiator is wielding a shield and can see their attacker, they add 3 to their AC against one melee or ranged attack that would hit them.
-- **Shield Rush:** The gladiator makes an attack with their shield.
-On a hit, the target makes a DC 15 Dexterity saving throw, falling prone on a failure.